wamp-proto/wamp-xbr/README.rst

 **Testing**

-To run a container from the built image locally:
+To run a Docker container locally from the built blockchain development image:

 .. code-block:: console